bbrewer97202/packweightr/README.md

 # Packweightr

-Create packing lists and manage the total weight of your gear for your next backpacking trip.
+Create packing lists and manage the total gear weight for your next backpacking trip.

 ## Overview